-COPYRIGHT© 1998 by
+Copyright© 1998 By NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM STATE LAWS

-NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM STATE LAWS
+The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
+They do not necessarily reflect the views of the Conference and its Commissioners and the

-The ideas and conclusions set forth, in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed on by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
-They do not necessarily reflect the views of the Conference and its Commissioners and the drafting committee and its members and Reporters.
+Drafting Committee and its Members and Reporters.
 Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.